AxelPCG/AxelPCG/README.md

 # 🧑‍💻 Hello!
 Welcome to my Github profile.
 ## My name is Axel!

-I work as a Data Analyst, study Electronic Engineering and Data Science, and I'm passionate about machine learning and artificial intelligence.
+I work as a AI Developer, I have a degree in Data Science and study Electronic Engineering, I'm passionate about machine learning and artificial intelligence.
 Here, you will find my projects, contributions, and learnings.

 ## 🛠️ Technologies and Tools
 <div>